MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/observability.md

 ---
-title: Design and creating a monitoring framework recommendation
+title: Design and creating a monitoring framework recommendation for Power Platform workloads
 description: Learn how to design and create a monitoring framework that provides a foundation for alerts, validates design choices and informs design decisions.
 author: manuelap-msft
 ms.author: mapichle